adomiter/originVisualizations/README.md

 * Leverage Kepler GL to allow for fast exploration of vast amounts of census data
 * Create an R-Shiny Application that maps key multifamily variables: supply (number of properites), current effective rent, YoY effective rent and projected effective rent growth.
-* Provide clear explanation on each variable as well as an overview of methods used in creating prediction
+* Provide clear explanation of methodology used to create each data visualization

 ## Background and Motivation